eins78/Bachelor/Text/p1-Information/1-Glossary.markdown

 ## `git`

-`Git` is a distributed version/revision control system system dubbed as "the stupid content tracker"[[@link:git:readme]] developed by [Linus Thorvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), more commonly known for his inception of this `Linux` kernel.
+`Git` is a distributed version/revision control system system dubbed as "the stupid content tracker" [@link:git:readme, line.
+3] developed by [Linus Thorvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), more commonly known for his inception of this `Linux` kernel.
 Just like Donald Knuth and his `TeX` project, Linus became so frustrated with the lack of (by his standards) good software to solve his problem, so he

 ## `pandoc`

+## `diff`, `patch`

+> "The verb "diff" is computer jargon, but it's the only word with exactly the sense I want." — [@graham:hackers, p.
+224]

+A **"diff"**, in general, is a text file which defines in a standard format the differences between two versions of another (text) file.
+This format can be read by humans, but more importantly it can be evaluated by a computer.
+This means that if you have the original file and the **`diff`** of that file and a newer version, a piece of software can produce the newer version only be *applying* the **`diff`** to the original file.
+This process is also called *"patching"*, which is why a **`diff`** might sometimes be refered to as a **`patch`**.

+***Example:*** a small text file, another version of it, and the `diff`

+1. **text1.txt**:

+        THIS IS A TEXT.
+        I MADE IT.

+2. **text2.txt**:

+        THIS IS A TEXT.
+        I WROTE IT.

+3. **output** of "`git diff text1.txt text2.txt`":

+        --- a/text1.txt
+        +++ b/text2.txt
+        @@ -1,2 +1,2 @@
+         THIS IS A TEXT.
+        -I MADE IT.
+        +I WROTE IT.

+## Hidden file, -folder

+Certain files or folder on a computer, for example configuration files belonging to software, can be hidden from the user by the operating system and/or file browser.
+This is usually to keep the user from inadvertedly modifying or deleting them, because "seeing" them usually requires some kind of setting, command line flag or other kind of "trick".
+On operating systems in the `UNIX` family, which includes `Linux` and `Mac OS X`, there is a historically grown convention that files and folder starting with a dot (`.`) character are hidden.